Narrow-Gauge Railway Route II

 Minimum altitude 0 m (Sant Feliu de Guíxols)

-Services WC (in stations) / Quart and Castell d´Aro All-Terrain Cycling Centres
+Services WC (in stations) / Castell d'Aro All-Terrain Cyclin Center

 The most salient feature of the railway line trail from Sant Feliu de Guíxols to Girona is the smoothness of its slopes and curves.
 The route is formed by a winding line that was mathematically mapped out over the rugged terrain.
 The paving is of a grainy “granite sand” type material that blends in nicely with the terrain it crosses, although there are also urban sections at all the towns that it runs through.